MattChaps/reinforcement-learning/notes.md

 DP methods involve operations over the entire state set of the MDP.
 If the state set is very large, like in Backgammon, then each set is expensive.

 _Asynchronous_ DP algorithms update the value of states in any order whatsoever, using whatever values of other states happen to be available.

+## 8.9 Heuristic Search

+For each state encountered, a large tree of possible continuations is considered.
+The approximate value function is applied to the leaf nodes and then backed up toward the current state at the root.
+Then, the best is chosen as the current action.

+In conventional heuristic search, no effort is made to save the backed-up values by changing the approximate value function.
+Heuristic search can be viewed as an extension of the idea of a greedy policy beyond a single step.

+The point of searching deeper than one step is to obtain better action selections.
+The deeper the search, the more computation is required, usually resulting in a slower response time.

+> "[Tesauro's TD-Gammon] used TD learning to learn an afterstate value function through many games of self-play, using a form of heuristic search to make its moves.
+As a model, TD-Gammon used a priori knowledge of the probabilities of dice rolls and the assumption that the opponent always selected the actions that TD-Gammon rated as best for it.
+Tesauro found that the deeper the heuristic search, the better the moves made by TD-Gammon, but the longer it took to make each move.